mauricioefe/LeNet5_C/README.md

 - Run `gcc -o lenet5singlethread pc_jetson_test.c lenet.c -lm` to generate the .exe file.
     - You will see `lenet5singlethread` appear in the folder.
 - Run `./lenet5singlethread` and wait...
+    - This loads the `model.dat` and the dataset and tests the dataset with the trained model.
     - After a while, you should see the accuracy and elapsed time appear in the terminal.
     - Mine took 146 seconds.